-Participants who undergo clinical genetic testing as part of this study will receive the clinical report for clinically actionable PD relevant genes including: GBA, LRRK2, SNCA, VPS35, PRKN, PINK-1, PARK7.
+Participants who undergo clinical genetic testing as part of this study will receive the clinical report for clinically actionable PD relevant genes including: GBA1, LRRK2, SNCA, VPS35, PRKN, PINK1, PARK7.
 This report may lead to additional information regarding the possible roles of their genes in their PD diagnosis.
-If updated genetic information is available, participants may receive additional genetic test results for relevant PD related genes.
-Participant testing results may help them determine if they are eligible for a clinical trial.
-Participants may also be contacted in the future in the event that additional genetic variants are detected from future research, and will be given the option of receiving that information.